Khmeimim Air Base: Name

 The name of the village in Arabic is حميميم, usually rendered as Hmeimim or Humaymim in English.

-The Russian name of the air base, Хмеймим, has also been transliterated in English as Hemeimeem and Hmeymin.
+The Russian name of the air base, Хмеймим, has also been transliterated in English as Hemeimeem and Hmeymim.

 History

 A parade at the airbase in 2018.

 Aleksandr Dvornikov (2nd from the left) briefing Defense Minister Sergey Shoigu alongside other Russian advisors at the airbase in 2016.

-Khmeimim air base was built in mid-2015 adjacent to the Bassel Al-Assad International Airport to serve as "the strategic center of Russian military intervention on behalf of the Syrian government in the Syrian Civil War (2011-present).
+Khmeimim air base was built in mid-2015 adjacent to the Latakia International Airport to serve as "the strategic center of Russian military intervention on behalf of the Syrian government in the Syrian Civil War (2011-present).
 The existence of the Russian strategic base was revealed by the United States in early September 2015 and American officials expressed concern over the possibility of escalation of the conflict in Syria.
 The airbase became operational on 30 September 2015.

 On 26 August 2015, in Damascus, Russia and Syria signed a treaty that stipulates terms and conditions of use by Russia of Syria's Khmeimim Airport, free of charge and with no time limit.
 The treaty, ratified by Russia's parliament and signed into law by president Vladimir Putin in October 2016, grants Russia's personnel and their family members jurisdictional immunity and other privileges as envisaged by Vienna Convention on Diplomatic Relations.
 The Syrian military is in charge of protecting the base perimeter, while the Russian side is responsible for air defense and internal policing of base personnel.
 The treaty was amended by signing a protocol to the treaty on 18 January 2017.

 In late December 2017, Russia announced it had set about "forming a permanent grouping" at Khmeimim as well as at its naval facility in Tartus, after president Putin approved the structure and the personnel strength of the Tartus and Hmeymim bases.

 Vladimir Putin and Russian pilots at Khmeimim, on 11 December 2017.

 During the 2024 Syrian opposition offensives, on 7 December, it was reported that an An-124 transport aircraft had arrived at the airbase, suggesting that Russia was preparing to evacuate its assets.
 Russian forces were observed transferring S-400 and Tor air defence systems to their naval base at Tartus.
 On 8 December, Russian control of the airbase was under serious threat from advancing rebel forces.
 Reuters later reported that deposed Syrian president Bashar al-Assad had made a stopover on the base as he went into exile in Russia.

 Syrian Alawite civilians and their families fled to Khmeimim Air Base to seek refuge from the sectarian violence in March 2025.